DianaHoefels/CoRoSeOf/README.md

 ## CoRoSeOf: An annotated Corpus of Romanian Sexist and Offensive Language

-CoRoSeOf is a manually annotated corpus of Romanian sexist and offensive language, it includes roughly 40k samples divided into 10% sexist, and 11% offensive.
+CoRoSeOf is a collection of Romanian sexist and offensive samples, including approximately 40k samples, of which 10% are sexist, and 11% offensive.

-This file contains tweet is, sampling technique, annotator id and gender, non-aggregated annotations, and majority vote labels.

 Cite this dataset: